cloudobserver/ammas-tour-info/README.md

 ![chair blocks, increments 1, 2, and 3](/images/chair_blocks_1.jpg)
 ![chair blocks, increments 4, 5, and 6](/images/chair_blocks_2.jpg)

-## Notes about the Chair Cushion and Foot Cushions
+## Chair Cushion and Foot Cushions
 Dimensions of Amma's chair cushion -
   * Inches - 23.75 by 35.5 by 2
   * Centimeters - 60.3 by 90.2 by 5.1